MiaKellett02/CorneliusGameEngine/README.md

 ## License and Credits.
 ### License
- - This project is under the GNU GPLv3 License.
+ - This project is under the MIT License.

 ### Credits
  -